Mamie/Deque/README.md

 Summary
 ---------
-Use linked list to implement elementary data structure: randomized queue and deque.
+Use resizable array and linked list to implement two elementary data structure respectively: randomized queue and deque.

 Randomized queue
 --------------------
-Implementation of a queue that allows for uniformly random removal of items in the data structure.
+Implementation of a queue that allows for uniformly random removal of items in the data structure based on resizable array.
 API is as follows:

     public class RandomizedQueue<Item> implements Iterable<Item> {
     public RandomizedQueue()                 // construct an empty randomized queue